Pencil Oware Mancala Game - Gye Nyame Symbol, Bonduc Seeds

 - Hand-made by a Ghanaian craftsman and provided with Bonduc seeds and rules

 - Interesting carved exterior design that can be folded away to store the seeds

 - Oware is an example of the classic game of Africa played by Grandmasters but still easy to learn

 - Suitable for all ages over 5 and for kids develops maths and strategy skills while having fun

 Mancala is the classic game of Africa that could well be the oldest board game in the world.
 There are hundreds of versions of the game throughout Asia and Africa but Oware from West Africa and the Caribbean is the best known.
-It is also the version of Mancala usually played at competition level.
-However it is simple to learn and a great game for children, enhancing both maths and strategy skills.
+It is also the version of Mancala usually played at competition level; however, it is simple to learn and great for children- enhancing both maths and strategy skills.

-The game includes glass counters and a rules sheet.
+Includes real Bonduc seeds (not glass beads as pictured) and a rules sheet.
 If you want to play Mancala the proper way, then this is your chance!